gbiryukov/inline-chunks-html-webpack-plugin/README.md

 Configuration
 -----------
-- `inlineChunks`: An array of names of chunk to inline.
+- `inlineChunks`: An array of options for inlined chunks.
-   - `chunk[.ext]`: `.ext` is optional to distinguish chunk of the same name from the file extension.
+  - `chunkName: 'chunk[.ext]'`: `.ext` is optional to distinguish chunk of the same name from the file extension.
+  - `removeChunkWrapper`: remove webpack chunk wrapper code.
+Useful when inlining styles.
+Default to `false`.
   - `deleteFile`: delete file from asset default to `false`.
 ```javascript
 //webpack.config
 const InlineChunksWebpackPlugin = require('inline-chunks-html-webpack-plugin');